Makah: Whaling

 Once the whale has been killed, a crew member called the "diver" jumps into the water and cuts a hole through the bottom and top of the whale's jaw, to which a tow line and float are attached.
 This holds the whale's mouth shut and prevents the carcass from filling with water and sinking.
 Hunters tow the whale to shore, where it is received by members of the village.

 Traditional ceremonies and songs are performed to welcome the whale's spirit.
 Following this, the whale is divided in a precise and traditional fashion, with certain families having ownership of particular cuts.
 The "saddle piece" located midway between the center of the back and the tail is the property of the harpooner.
 It is taken to his home where a special ceremony is performed.
 The meat and oil are distributed to community members, and a great deal of it is consumed during a potlatch.

 The Makah assert that their right to whaling is guaranteed in the 1855 Treaty of Neah Bay, which states in part: "The right of taking fish and of whaling or sealing at usual and accustomed grounds and stations is further secured to said Indians in common with all citizens of the United States."

-On September, 2007, five members of the Makah tribe shot a gray whale using a .460 caliber rifle, similar to that used in hunting elephants, despite court-imposed regulations governing the Makah hunt.
+In September 2007, five members of the Makah tribe shot a gray whale using a .460 caliber rifle, similar to that used in hunting elephants, despite court-imposed regulations governing the Makah hunt.
 The whale died within 12 hours, sinking while heading out to sea after being confiscated and cut loose by the United States Coast Guard.
 The tribal council denounced the killing and announced their intention to try the individuals in tribal court.